vultr/whmcs-vultr/docs/index.md

 ## Installation

-The first step is to [Download the Vultr WHMCS Module here](https://github.com/vultr/whmcs-vultr/releases)
+The first step is to [Download the WHMCS Module here](https://github.com/vultr/whmcs-vultr/releases)

 ### New Installation